 - Support from your peers.
 UT’s Freshman Interest Group program helps students transition from high school to college.
 You'll share classes with a small group of engineering students and be mentored by an upperclassman.

 - Top-notch facilities.
 The UToledo Nitschke Engineering Complex is located on UT’s Main Campus and has academic, research and business incubation facilities.
 You get hands-on experience in eight undergraduate civil engineering instructional labs.
 Civil engineering majors also work with advanced mechanic and thermal science measurement equipment, state-of-the-art computer-aided design software and robotic control systems.

 - Accreditation.
-UT’s College of Engineering is accredited by the Accreditation Board of Engineering and Technology, Inc.
+UT’s Civil Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET.

 - Get involved.
 Hone your communication and leadership abilities in student engineering organizations, such as the American Society of Civil Engineers or the Society of Women Engineers.

 Companies that hire UToledo civil engineering graduates: